 The goal of a CPG marketing strategy is to turn heads and draw customers in.
 It starts with a promotion and ends with lifelong loyalty.

 Contests and promotions enrich the consumer experience.
 They give customers a sense of accomplishment and add an element of fun to the weekly shop.
 More importantly, they offer more value than a simple discount.
+To get more ideas, also see our Contest Marketing Examples here.

 For brands, a well-organized contest or promotion helps: